STAT545-UBC-hw-2018-19/hw03-Caroline-Seip/Homework3CarolineSeip.md

 Table of contents
 =================

+-   Introduction
+-   Loading packages
--Introduction -Loading packages -Task 1: Get the maximum and minimum of GDP per capita for all continents -Task 2 -Task 3 -But I want to do more!
+-   Task 1: Get the maximum and minimum of GDP per capita for all continents
+-   Task 2
+-   Task 3
+-   But I want to do more!

 First let's load the dataset, tidyverse and knitr